 WG 4: Disease Management – Vector Control

 All four topics were quite equally represented, with a slight overrepresentation of WG1.
-In total, 31 oral presentations were given and the 15 posters were presented.
+In total, 31 oral presentations were given and 15 posters were presented.
 The program and the abstracts are available for DOWNLOAD: EuroXanth_First Annual Conference-Abstract Book.
 The conference program gave ample time for interesting discussions.
 As the first large gathering of European scientists working on Xanthomonas and Xylella, this event can be considered as a great success of the EuroXanth COST Action.
 The success is also linked to the great job that was done by the organisers, Prof Joana Cardoso Costa (Instituto Pedro Nunes & Universidade de Coimbra, Portugal) and her colleagues António Portugal, Eva Garcia and Aitana Ares.
 Thanks a lot to all of you for your commitment!

 The Scientific Committee of the conference was composed as follows: